 A Tree Preservation Order, under Section 45, Local Government (Planning and Development) Act, 1963, should be passed on the wood excluding the beech and coniferous trees.
 These should be the first to be felled.

-Scale: 6 Inches to 1 Mile
+Some agreement should be reached with the farmer to limit the damage done by goats.

-GLENCAR WATERFALL & LAKE
+Name of Area GLENCAR WATERFALL & LAKE

-Acreage\

-c.
+Acreage c.
 10 Acres

-G. 75,43.
+Grid Reference G. 75,43.

-Botanical, zoological.
+Scientific Interest Botanical, zoological.

-Rating\
+Rating Regional

+Priority С